womenhackfornonprofits/seo-london/README.md

 14. Make sure the Postgres Server is up and running:
 	- If using the App simply start the server from there
 	- If using command line:` brew services start postgresql`
-15. Create a new database: `createdb seolondon`
+15. Create a new database: `createdb seolondon` -> do not run migrations as we will import the whole database